systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### New Members Approvals (Individual)

-All members registered through the single member onboarding process (Using the membership in FundMaster) will be listed on this window waiting for the certification process before they can be moved to the Members Register.
+All members registered through the single member onboarding process (Using the membership form in FundMaster) will be listed on this window waiting for the certification process before they can be moved to the Members Register.
 From this window the details of a selected member can be viewed, or the registration cancelled all together.
 See screenshot below:

 <img  alt="MSS Membership approval window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/singlemembershipapproval.jpg">